YuriZaliznyak/Coursera-Getting-Cleaning-Data-Course-Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-To run the script you should first download the datasets from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to your computer and put it into subfolder "UCI HAR Dataset" of current directory, where script file run_analysis.R is located.
+To run the script you should first download the zipped datasets from the URL mentioned above, decompress it to your computer into  subfolder "UCI HAR Dataset" of current directory, where script file run_analysis.R is located.
 Library "data.table" is required to run the script, thus make sure that you have it properly installed in your R interpreter.
 As a result or run, a file "tidy_data.txt" containing tidy dataset with the average of each variable for each activity and each subject will appear in the